 Tasty Istria

-Gastronomy is a way of life in Istria; its traditions, fresh, seasonal ingredients, and creative chefs combine to make this small peninsula the top spot for foodies.
+Gastronomy is a way of life in Istria.
+Its traditions, fresh, seasonal ingredients, and creative chefs combine to make this small peninsula the top spot for foodies.
 The region is famed for producing some of Croatia’s best delicacies, such as Istrian prosciutto, wine, olive oil, and Truffles.
-The celebrated use of truffles to season steaks or added to chocolate cake is only one example of the sophisticated dishes on offer.
+The celebrated use of truffles to season steaks or add to chocolate cake is only one example of the sophisticated dishes.

 Tip: Try Istrian fuži (Istrian pasta variety) with black truffles.